For CFOs & COOs at mid-market companies

 Build

-We design and build the platform — ingestion, transformation, modelling, and the outputs your team actually uses.
-No handover to a third party.
+We design and build the platform — ingestion, transformation, modelling, KPI design, and the outputs your team actually uses.

 Ongoing operations

 Once live, we run it.
-Monitoring, incident response, new source integration, model updates, and continuous improvement — included.
+Monitoring, incident response, new source integration, model updates, and continuous improvement.

 Capabilities